A.P. Anderson Award

 The annual award is named for Dr. Alexander P. Anderson, who invented the process for creating Quaker Puffed Rice and Puffed Wheat cereals.
 An educator, botanist, writer and naturalist, Anderson built the Tower View Estate.
 Today this site of historic site of innovation is stewarded by the Anderson Center as a living laboratory for ideas and creativity.

-The Award Ceremony and Gala is held in June.
+The 2026 Award Ceremony and Gala will be held on Thursday, June 11.

 The A.P.
 Anderson Gala is an annual signature event for the Anderson Center at Tower View.
 Taking place outdoors on the Anderson Center’s Rooftop Deck, the Gala combines the A.P.
-Anderson Award ceremony program with a fundraising benefit for the venerable non-profit arts institution featuring a silent auction, live music, and a gourmet plated dinner.
+Anderson Award ceremony program with a fundraising benefit for the venerable non-profit arts institution featuring live music and a gourmet plated dinner.

-The Anderson Center at Tower View in Red Wing, Minnesota, honored Gary Hines, producer/director of the musical group Sounds of Blackness, with the 2025 A.P.
-Anderson Award for significant contributions to the cultural and artistic life of Minnesota on Thursday, June 5, 2025.
+Anderson Center at Tower View in Red Wing, Minnesota, will honor Jeff Shotts, Executive Editor at Graywolf Press, with the 2026 A.P.
+Anderson Award for significant contributions to the cultural and artistic life of Minnesota.
+The award ceremony will be held on Thursday, June 11, 2026 beginning at 5:30 p.m.

 AP Anderson Award 2018